 top of page

-For the past nine years, ice hockey has been more than just a sport—it has been a constant companion through life’s highs and lows.
+For the past ten years, ice hockey has been more than just a sport—it has been a constant companion through life’s highs and lows.
 From playing professionally in Beijing to competing with a Canadian district team and finally to a U.S. boarding school, hockey has shaped me beyond the rink.
 It has given me unforgettable experiences, lifelong friendships, and lessons that benefited me for life.
 It has become part of my identity.

 As a goalie, I play aggressively at the top of the crease, relying on reflexes and patience to control the game.
 In life, I approach the challenges with the same mindset: proactively, creatively, and with resilience.
 The same qualities that define my athletic instincts—quick thinking, adaptability, and dynamic problem-solving—define my academic mindset, too.